 “We are part of a circle that no one wants to be a part of,” he said.
 “What we have to do, today, and every day, is to make sure that that circle doesn’t get any bigger.”

-Manning was just one of many people across the world moved by last Saturday’s anti-Semitic attack.
+Manning was just one of many people across the world moved by last week’s anti-Semitic attack.

 Myers said he received a call from Israeli Prime Minister Benjamin Netanyahu on Friday.
 After a brief discussion about what language to converse in (Myers said they chose Hebrew, their “mother tongue”) Netanyahu told him that all of Israel mourns with Pittsburgh, Myers said.

-Outside Tree of Life, pilgrims gathered to place flowers and signs at the memorials for the 11 Jews killed by the gunman last Saturday.
+Outside Tree of Life, pilgrims gathered to place flowers and signs at the memorials for the 11 Jews killed by the gunman.

 Among them was Jody Yoken and her 9-year-old son, Ryder, who were in town from Toronto for a hockey tournament.
-Yoken said her son, who attends a Hebrew school in Canada, has asked difficult questions in the aftermath of Saturday’s attack: Are we safe?
+Yoken said her son, who attends a Hebrew school, has asked difficult questions in the aftermath of the attack: Are we safe?
 Why don’t people like us?

 “I tell him that some people have difficulty accepting differences,” Yoken said, “and that’s why we have to try to be as accepting of other people as we can be.”